 Laser Cutting: Polyethylene can be successfully cut with a laser.
 Testing the laser on the material to be cut is recommended because the power of the laser must be matched with the thickness of the material for a crisp clean cut.
-One technique to consider is masking the penetration surface of the panel with a paper tape.
+One technique to consider is masking the penetration surface of the panel with paper tape.
 Complex patterns can be cut from a CAD file with remarkable accuracy.
 The deeper the cut, the rougher the edge.
 Thus, thinner panels will have the smoothest edges.
-The will Laser beam channel marks will be visible on the cut edge and may need to be removed for fine work.
+The Laser beam marks will be visible on the cut edge and may need to be removed for fine work.

-Die Cutting: Polyethylene can be successfully die cut in the 1/8 thickness only.
+Die-Cutting: Polyethylene can be successfully die-cut in the 1/8 thickness only.
 The top edge will be slightly eased and the bottom edge will be sharp.
 The material in the selected color type should be tested first.
-The number of parts that can be cut at one time depends upon the pressure exerted by the die cutting machine and the design/strength of the steel cutting rule.
+The number of parts that can be cut at one time depends upon the pressure exerted by the die-cutting machine and the design/strength of the steel cutting rule.
 This is a high-speed way to produce large quantities of the same part.
 Examples of typical edge smoothing are tumble polishing, buffing, and router trimming.

 Routing: Polyethylene can be routed with handheld and CNC routers.
-High-speed steel or carbide tipped cutters quickly remove material leaving a crisp slick edge.
+High-speed steel or carbide-tipped cutters quickly remove material leaving a crisp slick edge.
 Good material hold-down is essential.
 Routing is used for cutting out irregular shapes, edge profiling, milling and engraving.
 The industry standard edge finishing for polyethylene is a router trimmed edge.
-Router trimmed edges should be radiused or beveled with ball bearing guided router bits to provide a safe, finished product.
+Router trimmed edges should be radiused or beveled with ball-bearing guided router bits to provide a safe, finished product.

 Drilling: Polyethylene can be drilled by hand, with hand power drills, drill presses or CNC drilling.
 The faster speeds produce holes with slick interiors and crisp clean edges w/ no surface deformation.
 Virtually any type of drill bit works.
 Drilling is required when using mechanical fasteners.
 Recommended feed rate is .004 to .020 inches per revolution, deep holes require backing drill out of hole periodically to remove chips.
-Drill specifications for optimum results are as follows:

 Tap & Die: Threads both male and female can be successfully cut into polyethylene.
-Generall,y tap and dies of 2 or 3 flutes and a slightly negative rake work best.
+Generally, tap and dies of 2 or 3 flutes and a slightly negative rake work best.
 While operating, the tap or die should be periodically backed off to clear chips from the threads.